FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/StaticContent/StaticContentPatch.md

 The admin user token has to be sent as a `BearerToken` with the request.

+> Important: Changes to static content don't need to be verified, they take effect immediately.

 ### Input parameters

 The parameter `idForStaticContentDetailToPatch` and at least one of the other following parameters has to be sent with the request for it to be successful: